menu

 Overview

 Raymond is a tiny town located in the state of Ohio.
 With a population of 280 people and just one neighborhood, Raymond is the 748th largest community in Ohio.
-Raymond has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+Much of the housing stock in Raymond was built prior to World War II, making it one of the older and more historic towns in the country.

 Occupations and Workforce